 Significant Peptide Changes and Cleavage Position Preferences

 We analyzed significant peptide differences for each cathepsin relative to T0 using t-tests and log2 fold change calculations.
 The results, visualized as volcano plots, revealed numerous significantly upregulated peptides (log2 fold change ≥ 3, p.adj ≤ 0.05) at various timepoints following incubation (Figure 3B).
-The number of significantly different peptides increased progressively with time for each cathepsin, highlighting dynamic substrate cleavage behavior (Supplementary Figure 2).
+The number of significantly different peptides increased progressively with time for each cathepsin, highlighting the dynamic substrate cleavage behavior (Supplementary Figure 5).

 To evaluate protease activity relative to reported substate specificities (Table 3A), we investigated cleavage site preferences within the 14-mer peptides.
-Cathepsin A showed clear carboxypeptidase activity through the increased frequency of cleavages at the C-terminus (Figure 3C) and overrepresentation of X at P2', P3', and P4' (Figure 3D).
-Cathepsin B displayed dipeptidyl carboxypeptidase activity, with peak cleavages at position 12 followed by a smaller peak 2-amino-acids away at position 8, suggesting sequential cleavage of cleavage products (Figure 3C).
-The enrichment of X at P3' and P4' evident in the iceLogo plot further supported this activity (Figure 3D).,
+Cathepsin A showed clear carboxypeptidase activity through the high number of cleavage sites at the C-terminus (Figure 3C) and overrepresentation of X (corresponding to no amino acid) at P2', P3', and P4' (Figure 3D).
+Cathepsin B displayed dipeptidyl carboxypeptidase activity, with most cleavage sites occurring at position 12 and a lesser amount at position 10, suggesting sequential removal of dipeptides from the C-terminus (Figure 3C).
+The enrichment of X at P3' and P4' evident in the iceLogo plot further supported this dipeptidyl carboxypeptidase activity (Figure 3D).

-Assessment of cathepsin C revealed a concentration of cleavages at position 2, followed by a smaller peak 2-amino-acids away at position 4, suggesting the sequential removal of dipeptides from the N- terminus (Figure 3C).
-An overrepresentation of residues at P4 and P3 in the iceLogo also confirmed the dipeptidyl aminopeptidase activity (Figure 3D).
+Assessment of cathepsin C revealed a high number of cleavage sites at position 2, followed by a smaller number at position 4, suggesting the sequential removal of dipeptides from the N- terminus (Figure 3C).
+An overrepresentation of X at P4 and P3 in the iceLogo also confirmed the dipeptidyl aminopeptidase activity (Figure 3D).
 Lastly, cathepsin D showed endopeptidase activity as observable by the Gaussian peak centered around position 8 of the cleavage position plots (Figure 3C).
-The iceLogo plot showed a corresponding decrease in X at P4, P3, and P2, further validating this activity (Figure 3D).
+The iceLogo plot showed that X was not enriched at any of the sites from P4 to P4′ further validating this endopeptidase activity (Figure 3D).

 Amino Acid Preferences